How to make a PDF accessible

-There could be a whole book on common pitfalls and mistakes when it comes to PDF remediation.
-Often issues that come up in PDF remediation are very easily fixed.
+There could be a whole book on common pitfalls and mistakes when testing PDF documents for accessibility and PDF remediation.
+Often issues that come up in PDF remediation are easily fixed.
 The challenge comes in locating the error and knowing how to fix it.
 Here are a few common issues known to cause challenges with PDF documents.

-Embedding fonts is one of the first steps you should perform when remediating a document.
-If you skip this step and you try to perform your remediation, when you get to the end of your remediation process and then embed the fonts, your document could become corrupted.
-When the document is corrupted you will have to start over from a previously saved version.
+Embedding fonts is one of the first steps when remediating a document.
+If you skip this step and try to perform your remediation, your document could become corrupted when you get to the end of your remediation process and then embed the fonts.
+Once the document is corrupted, you will have to start over from a previously saved version.

 Adobe Auto Tag Feature

-Even though Adobe offers an auto tag feature that will automatically tag a document, this feature is not always your friend.
-Sometimes the feature works like a charm, so it never hurts to try.
+Even though Adobe offers an auto-tag feature that will automatically tag a document, this feature is not always your friend.
+Sometimes the feature works like a charm, so trying never hurts.
 Make sure that you have saved another version and run the auto-tagging tool.
-Running this tool can sometimes corrupt your document or it will work its magic and you will have a wonderfully tagged document.
+Running this tool can sometimes corrupt your document, or it will work its magic, and you will have a wonderfully tagged document.

 Even if you set up links correctly in your original authoring software, sometimes you have to re-create the links in Adobe Acrobat Pro DC.
 All links have to have a Link OBJR tag associated with it in order to pass compliance and to work correctly as a clickable link.
 You may have to search for the tag and reorder the tags for the link to function correctly.

-When including data in a PDF document, often it can be better understood in a tabular format.
+When including data in a PDF document, it can often be better understood in a tabular format.
 Using tables in the document layout can be useful, but tables can also be complicated to set up accessibly in a PDF document.
 Setting up their structure can be time-consuming and easy to get wrong.
-If you have the order of the data mixed up, your document can also become corrupted.
+If the data’s order is mixed up, your document can also become corrupted.

-Alternative text can be tricky if you have not studied up on a highly specialized subject.
-Knowing the correct jargon and terminology is a big part of alternative text.
+Alternative text can be tricky without studying a highly specialized subject.
+Knowing the correct jargon and terminology is an important part of alternative text.